• Skip to primary navigation

 Instructions

-• Using 1 tbsp soften butter, coat the skillet.
+• Using 1 tablespoon soften butter, coat the skillet.

 • Sift the flour, cornmeal, baking powder, and salt into a large bowl.